ManinderPanesar/Machine-Learning/README.md

 # Machine-Learning

-I am learning Machine Learning, its concepts, designing and deploying algorithms relevant for data science.
+I am learning concepts of Machine Learning, and designing and deploying its algorithms relevant for data science.
 The course is much anticipated and highly recommended for all the data scientist and machine learning engineer enthusiasts.
 It is delivered by Andrew ng with accrediation from Stanford University.